The Most Printed and Read Book of All

-year I purchased an old Bible at a church festival.
+I recently purchased an old Bible at an antique show.
 It’s one of

 those big Victorian pictorial family ones and seems to have all